Der Strom merkt immer, wenn kein Kabel da ist. - Ohm's 4th law

 My GS has a "Valeo" starter, type DR6RA-15.
 It is composed of three main parts: The starter motor itself - big black cylindrical part -, the magnet switch - smaller black cylindrical thing with two big copper contact screws - and the "gearbox", which is the conical aluminium cover that goes over the flywheel.

 To inspect the coal brushes, unscrew the two little copper screws on the (big) motor housing and withdraw the "end cap".
 This part may seem to be stuck, but it isn't - it has a very tight rubber seal and comes off smoothly when you pull gently.
+Do not pry with a screwdriver or other tools - the plastic part that holds the brushes is rather fragile.
 The interior should be clean and almost free of dust. - Now, inspect the brushes.
 On my GS, they were in excellent shape and 2+ cm in length although the bike had gone 110000 km at that time.
 Nothing to do, so I put it together again.

 To grease the starter "gearbox", remove the aluminium cone (three allen keys plus a T20 torx key.
 Unfortunately you cannot replace the latter with an Allen-head bolt as it has a special threading!).
 Clean the parts and grease the windings with silicon grease.
 The BMW manual specifies Bosch PZ2V3; as I did not have this at hand I took temperature-resistant silicon grease from the chemistry lab (Molykote 111).
 Then, reassemble the parts.